Quick and easy vegan lunch ideas for kids for every plant-based family. A list of a variety of options to break out of that bored lunch phase!

 - waffle sticks (waffles cut into sticks)

-- chocolate avocado pudding (see my recipe, take out caramel layer for a super easy treat)
+- chocolate avocado pudding (take out caramel layer)

 - freeze dried fruit